 Additional Requirements

 Provision Requirements

-site Highly permeable walking routes, with links through to adjoining areas, local public transport facilities and other local services.
+Walking on site Highly permeable walking routes, with links through to adjoining areas, local public transport facilities and other local services.
 Emphasis on the secure-by-design principles and the guidance contained within Manual for Streets.

 Cycling on site On site cycle paths with links to the adjoining areas Secure usable cycle parking.
-Emphasis will be placed on secure-by-design principles and the guidance contained within Manual for Streets.
+Emphasis will be placed on secure-by-design principles are guidance contained within Manual for Streets.

-Scheme (if appropriate) Demonstrate that the scheme will of properly managed to ensure it offer private car.
-Demonstrate that the scheme will operate on a long term basis and is properly managed to ensure it offers a viable alternative to the private car.
-Other mechanisms such as 'car share' parking bays will be
+Car Share Scheme (if appropriate) Demonstrate that the scheme will operate on a long term basis and is properly managed to ensure it offers a viable alternative to the private car.
+Other mechanisms such as 'car share' parking bays will be encouraged at appropriate locations.

 Travel Plans Produce a Travel Plan setting out a package of measures tailored to the needs of the site and its future users, which aims to widen travel choices by all modes of transport, encourage sustainable transport and cut unnecessary car use.
-Travel Plans are sought for all development proposals with a gross floor area exceeding 1000sqm and on residential developments of over 100 units, or commercial developments which employ over 20 staff. which meet the following thresholds:
+Travel Plans are sought for all development proposals which meet the following thresholds:

 Use Threshold

-Retail > 1,000 m2 gross floor area
+Retail > 1,000 m 2 gross floor area

 Leisure facilities including hotels > 1,000 m2 gross floor area

-Business > 2,500 m gross floor area
+Business > 2,500 m 2 gross floor area

-Industry > 5,000 m2 gross floor area
+Industry > 5,000 m 2 gross floor area

-Distribution and warehousing > 10,000 m gross floor area
+Distribution and warehousing > 10,000 m 2 gross floor r area

-Hospitals > 2,500 m2 gross floor area
+Hospitals > 2,500 m 2 gross floor area

-Higher and further education > 2,500 m2 gross floo
+Higher and further education > 2,500 m 2 gross floor area

 Schools All new schools

-Stadia > 1,500 seats Housing > 50 dwellings
+Stadia > 1,500 seats

 Housing > 50 dwellings